Fall time: the changing leaves, the smell of pumpkin spice, and of course, an flurry of holiday marketing campaigns.

 branded holiday email signature with christmas social media icons and banner

-The little things also count when it comes to holiday marketing campaigns!
+We know that it’s all about the little things, including when it comes to holiday marketing campaigns!
 Seasonal messaging and email templates have been shown to help build customer relationships and boost sales.

 Think of a festive signature template as the proverbial cherry on top of a perfect holiday email campaign.